-- 11.1 The pilot boat must be allowed extra time on task in order to proceed at all times at a safe speed in restricted visibility.
-The coxswain will be the judge of what constitutes a safe speed. - 11.2 In all cases of restricted visibility, when approaching the ship, the deck hand should provide lookout and assistance until the coxswain has a fully developed situational awareness.
-When leaving a ship the coxswain will, as far as practicable, remain alongside the ship until the deck hand can keep a lookout. - 11.3 Pilot boat radar should be operational and used where fitted. - 11.4 Pilot boat AIS should be operational and used where fitted. - 11.5 Pilot boat fog signal shall be operational and sounded in accordance with the International Regulations for the Prevention of Collision at Sea (ColRegs). - 11.6 In restricted visibility it is imperative that VHF contact is established with the ship to be served.
+- 12.1 The pilot boat must be allowed extra time on task in order to proceed at a safe speed in restricted visibility.
+The coxswain will be the judge of what constitutes a safe speed. - 12.2 In all cases of restricted visibility, when approaching the ship, the deck hand should provide lookout and assistance until the coxswain has a fully developed situational awareness.
+When leaving a ship the coxswain will, as far as practicable, remain alongside the ship until the deck hand can keep a lookout. - 12.3 Where fitted, the Pilot boat radar should be operational and in use, except whilst alongside engaged in a pilot transfer (see section 4.12), unless due to the prevailing conditions it would impact on the navigational and situational awareness.
+Once the pilot is safely on board, use of the radar should continue. - 12.4 Pilot boat AIS should be operational and used where fitted. - 12.5 Pilot boat fog signal shall be operational and sounded in accordance with the International Regulations for the Prevention of Collision at Sea (ColRegs). - 12.6 In restricted visibility it is imperative that VHF contact is established with the ship to be served.
 The ship's position, course, speed and position relative to other ships or navigational marks should be confirmed.